Where to take driver out?

 When preparing for a deployment along a specific route, AV developers may test their AV in simulation against scenarios that are statistically likely to take place in that given location.
 They will also usually send out their AV along the route with a safety driver.
 This way, they can collect information about how their AV is performing at different sections of the route in a safe manner.

 Figuring out when taking the safety driver out can be a complex task with high-stakes.
-In the following demo, we use Edge to determine failure modes in specific areas, see where those failure modes don’t occur, and use that understanding as a place to consider a deployment without a safety driver.
+In the following demo, we use conode to determine failure modes in specific areas, see where those failure modes don’t occur, and use that understanding as a place to consider a deployment without a safety driver.

-Open Autonomous Vehicle Sandbox in Edge →
+Open Autonomous Vehicle Sandbox in conode →

 Gathering what we need